grafana/k6-docs/src/data/markdown/docs/03 cloud/02 Analyzing Results/02 Performance Insights.md

 *Identifier*: `health_high_loadgen_mem_usage`
 - **Happens when**:
   k6 detects high utilization of load-generator memory during a test.
-  When memory is highly utilized, the results may display some unexpected behavior or failures.
+  When memory utilization is high, the results might have unexpected behavior or failures.
-  High memory utilization may also cause high CPU utilization as garbage-collection efforts consume more and more CPU cycles.
+  High memory utilization may also cause high CPU utilization, as garbage-collection efforts consume more and more CPU cycles.
 - **Recommendations**:
   - Use the test option `discardResponseBodies` to throw away the response body by default
   - Use `responseType:` to capture the response bodies you may require